developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 If the viewfinderFeedback:enabled or viewfinderFeedback:reticle are applied then the decoded barcode will remain on the screen for this duration, specified in milliseconds.
-Not supported on Android with EMDK version 3.1 and above.
+Not supported on Android devices with EMDK version 3.1 and later.
 ####Access